 The user interacts with the preset memories while the module is in PRESET MODE.
 This mode is entered by pushing on the rotary encoder.
-The red LED above the rotary encoder will illuminate indicating that the module is now in PRESET MODE.
+The red LED above the rotary encoder will light up indicating that the module is now in PRESET MODE.
 Pushing the encoder a second time will leave PRESET MODE.
 Once in preset mode the buttons to the left of the rotary encoder change their function to allow the user to interact with the preset memories.
 There are four primary operations that can be done: SAVE, STEP, MORPH, and LOAD.

-When PRESET MODE is first entered, the LCD display shows the currently selected preset.
-If this is preset 1 through 12 (one of the non-volatile memory slots) the display will read "UserPrNN" (where NN is a number from 1 to 12).
-If one of the volatile presets is selected the display will read "PresetNN" (where NN is a number from 13 to 64).
+When PRESET MODE is first entered, the LCD display shows the currently selected preset and the display will read "Prset NN" (where NN is a number from 0 to 99).
 The selected preset can be changed by turning the rotary encoder.
+The 8-character name of the preset will be displayed on the second line of the display.

 SAVE: While in preset mode the current parameter settings can be stored to the currently selected preset memory slot.
-To do this, first get into the state where the LCD display is showing the currently selected preset number (i.e. "PresetNN" or "UserPrNN").
+To do this, first get into the state where the LCD display is showing the currently selected preset number (i.e. "Prset NN").
 If the module is in STEP or MORPH mode this state can be reached just by pressing either the WAVE BANK/SAVE or the CHORD TYPE/MULTI/LOAD buttons.
 Once the preset number is being displayed, use the rotary encoder to change the preset number to the slot in which you want to save.
 Then press the WAVE BANK/SAVE button (top button to the left of the encoder).
 The LCD display will change to show "Save?
 NO".
 If you do not actually want to save to this preset (because, for example, you pressed the button by accident or you changed your mind) just press the WAVE BANK/SAVE button again and nothing will happen.
 If you really do want to save to the preset, then turn the rotary encoder.
 The LCD display will now show "Save?YES".
 Press the WAVE BANK/SAVE button to save to the preset memory.

-LOAD: When the LCD display is showing the preset number (i.e. showing "PresetNN" or "UserPrNN") pressing the CHORD TYPE/MULTI/LOAD button (bottom button to the left of the encoder) will cause the contents of the currently selected preset to be read and the module's parameters updated with these stored values.
+LOAD: When the LCD display is showing the preset number (i.e. "Prset NN") pressing the CHORD TYPE/MULTI/ LOAD button (bottom button to the left of the encoder) will cause the contents of the currently selected preset to be read and the module's parameters updated with these stored values.
 Immediately after a preset is loaded, the panel controls will be set to soft pickup.
-This means that turning the knobs on the panels will not have any effect until the position of the knob is equivalent to the value of the loaded preset.
-This may take some getting used to, as it may appear at first that the module is broken since the knobs no longer seem to work.
-But there is a good reason for doing things this way.
-It allows the sound made by the module upon loading of a preset to accurately represent the state of the module when the preset was saved, even though the panel controls may be in different positions.
-Otherwise the presets may sound different when loaded, depending on how the panel controls are set.
-When the PRESET MODE is exited, however, the soft pickup is turned off, and all parameter values immediately jump to the current panel settings (hard pickup).
+This means that the settings will not necessarily correspond to the front panel's knob settings.
+Turning the knobs on the panels a little bit will break this alignment with the preset settings and the value will jump to that specified by the knob.